Haskalah: Literary circle

 Joseph Perl pioneered satirist writings in his biting, mocking critique of Hasidic Judaism, Megaleh Tmirin "Revealer of Secrets" from 1819.
 Avraham Dov Ber Lebensohn was primarily a leading metricist, with his 1842 Shirei S'fat haQodesh "Verses in the Holy Tongue" considered a milestone in Hebrew poetry, and also authored biblical exegesis and educational handbooks.
-Abraham Mapu authored the first Hebrew full-length novel, Ahavat Zion "Love of Zion", which was published in 1853 after twenty-three years of work.
-Judah Leib Gordon was the most eminent poet of his generation and arguably of the Haskalah in its entirety.
+Abraham Mapu authored Ahavat Zion "Love of Zion", published in 1853 after twenty-three years of work and widely regarded as the first full-length Hebrew novel.
+Judah Leib Gordon was a Hebrew poet associated with the Haskalah.
+His works included the 1876 epic Qotzo shel Yodh (Tittle of a Jot)..
 His most famous work was the 1876 epic Qotzo shel Yodh (Tittle of a Jot).
 Mendele Mocher Sforim was during his youth a Maskilic writer but from his 1886 Beseter ra'am (בסתר רעם), (Note: "Beseter ra'am" is a allusion to an expression in Psalms 81:7 variously translated as "in the secret place of thunder", "hidden in thunder", etc.) (Hidden in Thunder), he abandoned its strict conventions in favour of a mixed, facile and common style.
 His career marked the end of the Maskilic period in Hebrew literature and the beginning of the Era of Renaissance.
 The writers of the latter period lambasted their Maskilic predecessors for their didactic and florid style, more or less paralleling the Romantics' criticism of Enlightenment literature.

 The central platforms of the Maskilic "Republic of Letters" were its great periodicals, each serving as a locus for contributors and readers during the time it was published.
 The first was the Königsberg (and later Berlin)-based Ha-Meassef, launched by Isaac Abraham Euchel in 1783 and printed with growing intervals until 1797.
 The magazine had several dozen writers and 272 subscribers at its zenith, from Shklow in the east to London in the west, making it the sounding board of the Berlin Haskalah.
 The movement lacked an equivalent until the appearance of Bikurei ha-I'tim in Vienna between 1820 until 1831, serving the Moravian and Galician Haskalah.
 That function was later fulfilled by the Prague-based Kerem Hemed from 1834 to 1857, and to a lesser degree by Kokhvei Yizhak, published in the same city from 1845 to 1870.
 The Russian Haskalah was robust enough to lack any single platform.
 Its members published several large magazines, including the Vilnius-based Ha-Karmel (1860–1880), Ha-Tsefirah in Warsaw and more, though the probably most influential of them all was Ha-Melitz, launched in 1860 at Odessa by Aleksander Zederbaum.